 As tourism is an important industry in the Dominican Republic, the government has declared its recovery after the worldwide Coronavirus lockdown as one of the main targets when restarting the economy.
 To achieve this, the new ruling party – just governing since July 2020 – has implemented a plan which includes several measures to help both, travelers and suppliers.

 Further entry restrictions are not in effect, all countries can enter the Dominican Republic, however, visa regulations might apply.

 With all these guidelines and regulations, the Dominican Republic is open for everyone and ready to receive you.
 Are you ready for your vacation in the Caribbean?
-If so, check out the articles about the best day-trips in Punta Cana, 15 amazing things to do for free in Bavaro and beyond and don’t forget to visit some of the highlights of the Dominican Republic, such as Isla Saona, Santo Domingo and Los Haitises.
+If so, check out the articles about the best day-trips in Punta Cana, 26 exciting things to do in Bavaro and beyond and don’t forget to visit some of the highlights of the Dominican Republic, such as Isla Saona, Santo Domingo and Los Haitises.
 You can also have a look at the best excursions in Punta Cana to do during the times of Coronavirus.

 SHARING IS CARING!
 IF YOU ENJOYED THIS ARTICLE, PLEASE SHARE WITH YOUR FRIENDS – I WOULD APPRECIATE IT A LOT.

 |FOLLOW ME!||External links|

 |Did you like this article and would like to read all new stories about Punta Cana and beyond?
 Please go ahead and add Punta Cana Travel Blog to your feed: